 October 28, 2021 - World Fuel Services Corporation to Acquire Flyers Energy Group

-- Largest acquisition in company history will drive scale and operating synergies in North American Land platform
+- The largest acquisition in company history will drive scale and operating synergies in the North American Land platform

 - Accelerates strategy to drive higher and more ratable returns